NITINKUMAWAT0/NITINKUMAWAT0/README.md

 ---

 ### 🚀 What I’m Up To
 - Currently enhancing my full-stack skills 💡
-- Exploring Web3 & Blockchain technologies
+- Leaning AI and advance concepts of web dev
 - Open to collaborations on exciting projects!

 ---